IEEEBerkeley/hope-www/pcb.rst

 Our first class for Fall 2018 is on **Wednesday, August 29th**. *This schedule is tentative and may change at instructor discretion.*

+For alternative or in-depth treatment of topics discussed in class, see `Supplemental Reading`_.

 - **Week 1: Intro**

   - The role of the PCB in system design